FSFrancisca/ZURI-ASSIGNMENT/README.md

 # ZURI-ASSIGNMENT
- This is the zuri website assignment
+ This is the zuri website assignment containing three pages.